digital-product-jam-2023/.github/profile/README.md

 ##### 🏠 Home

-Finalize your data application for review, closing off this stage of the course.
-We want to see meaningful usage of:

-- Working with a database
-- Authentication
-- Access control
-- Responsive design
+Tasks on your data application.

-Take a product idea from the random generator and write a one-two page implementation document - what high level functionality is needed, what integrations are needed, identify potential problems.
+With a team, take a product idea from the random generator and prepare a product deck.

 ### Section 2: Ship a working product in a team